Open menu with table of contents Assignments

 container.mainContext.insert(MODEL())

-The preview should no work and display the pokemon that you insert into the mainContext.
+The preview should work now and display the pokemon that you insert into the mainContext.

 • From the SwiftData starter app, we have some leftovers to clean up: